 This commentary was written close to a decade ago, when we were first trying to figure out which pressings and performances of the work were worth pursuing.

 We got off to a rough start with this piece of music.
 The early pressings we played were often sonically uninspiring, and that’s being charitable.

-The London Blueback pressings with Kubelik (CS 6020) that we had thought were competitive with some of the better recordings we had on hand turned out to be generally disappointing.
+The London pressings with Kubelik (CS 6020) that we had thought were competitive with some of the better recordings we had on hand turned out to be disappointing.
 The strings were often hard and shrill, the overall sound crude and full of tube smear.

 The Stereo Treasury pressing of this same performance sounded better to us than any of the Bluebacks we played but far from competitive with the recordings we ended up preferring.

 The Londons and Deccas from 1967 with Kertesz conducting the LSO also left much to be desired sonically.
 After hearing the 9th on both London and Decca, we did a quick needle drop on the other symphonies from the complete cycle that Kertesz conducted and concluded that none of them were worth our time.

-This is surprising because we rarely like anything by Mehta and the LA Phil. from this period — the recording in question is from 1975 — but of course we are happy to be surprised when they sound as good as the ones we played.
+This is surprising because we rarely like anything by Mehta and the LA Phil. from this period — the recording in question is from 1975 — but of course we are happy to be surprised when the recordings sound as good as the ones we played.